khankhail-llc/kivyx_privacy_policies/desertDash.md

 ## Information We Collect

 We do not collect any personal information or data from users while playing Desert Dash.
-However, please note that our game may utilize Unity Ads, and their privacy policy applies to the collection and use of information through advertisements.
+However, please note that our game may utilize Google Admob, and their privacy policy applies to the collection and use of information through advertisements.

-## Unity Ads
+## Advertisements

-Desert Dash uses Unity Ads to display advertisements within the game.
-Unity Ads may collect certain device information for ad targeting purposes, but we do not have access to or control over this data.
-Please refer to Unity's Privacy Policy for more information about how Unity Ads collects, uses, and shares data: [Unity Privacy Policy](https://unity3d.com/legal/privacy-policy).
+Desert Dash may display advertisements served by Google AdMob.
+AdMob may use cookies and other technologies to collect information about Users, such as their IP address, device identifiers, and usage data, for the purpose of providing personalized advertisements.
+Users may learn more about AdMob's privacy practices by visiting their [Privacy Policy](https://policies.google.com/privacy).

 ## Changes to This Privacy Policy